Kartikay-Dubey/dt-pizza-station/README.md

 ---

 <p align="center">
-  Made with ❤️ and 🍕 by Nocturnals Unit — <a href="https://app.netlify.com/projects/dt-pizza-station/deploys">Love • Live Demo</a>
+  Made with ❤️ and 🍕
 </p>